sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 # **// finalizing**

 Let's put everything together and print a complete report of each interface data.
-You can download the source of the complete example [here](/assets/code/ip_clone.c).
+You can download the source of the complete example <a href="/assets/code/ip_clone.c" download>here</a>.
 Printing is a bit nicer and code has been organized a bit, but the ideas are the same.
 This is the output:
 ```text